zhufucdev/Insane/README.md

 Dream is a YouTuber featuring world level Minecraft (hacking) techniques.

-This mod is aimed at reproduce his speedrun with [Baritone API](https://github.com/cabaletta/baritone).
+This mod is aimed at reproducing his speedrun with [Baritone API](https://github.com/cabaletta/baritone).

 ## Sounds cool.
 Where can I get it?